nsrosenqvist/october-plugin_themesplus/README.md

 # Description

-This plugin allows execution of complex code directly from plugins by providing a service provider and composer support.
+This plugin allows execution of complex code directly from themes by providing a service provider and composer support.
 Through the new service provider, anything that can be done with a plugin can now be done with a theme.